ethereum/eth-wiki/ethereum-natural-specification-format.md

-Solidity contracts can have a special form of comments that form the basis of the Ethereum Natural Specification Format.
+Solidity contracts can <b><a href="http://obatcytotec.store/">obat cytotec asli</a></b> have a special form of comments that form the basis of the Ethereum Natural Specification Format.
 For a usage example please check [here](Natspec-Example/).

 # Documentation Example